blockchain-unica/rosetta-smart-contracts/contracts/bet/README.md

 - **win**: after both players have joined, the oracle is expected to determine the winner, who receives the whole pot;
 - **timeout** if the oracle does not choose the winner by the deadline, then both players can redeem their bets.

-## Expected functionalities
+## Required functionalities

-- Asset transfer
+- Native token
 - Multisig transactions
 - Time constraints
-- Abort conditions
+- Transaction revert

 ## Implementations